Neuritic Amyloid Plaques — Histomorphologic Evidence of Pathologic Synergy in AD

 Dystrophic Neurite Formation

-Dystrophic neurites surrounding neuritic plaques represent the structural manifestation of local tau pathology[@rodriguez2018].
+Dystrophic neurites surrounding neuritic plaques represent the structural manifestation of local tau pathology2Spatial relationship between amyloid and tau in AD (2018)2018 · PMID 29474158Open reference4.
 Key molecular events:

 1. Axonal swelling: Impaired axonal transport due to microtubule destabilization by phosphorylated tau.
 Kinesin and dynein motor proteins show reduced processivity on hyperphosphorylated tau-coated microtubules.